 - For mobile home installation, select locations carefully to avoid thermal barriers that may form at the ceiling.
-For more details, see MOBILE HOME INSTALLATION section. - When mounting an alarm on the ceiling, locate it at a minimum of 4" (10 cm) from the side wall. - When mounting the alarm on the wall, use an inside wall with the top edge of the alarm at a minimum of 4" (10 cm) and a maximum of 12" (30.5 cm) below the ceiling. - Put smoke alarms at both ends of a bedroom hallway or large room if the hallway or room is more than 30 feet (9.1 m) long. - Install Smoke Alarms on sloped, peaked or cathedral ceilings at or within 3ft (0.9m) of the highest point (measured horizontally).
+For more details, see MOBILE HOME INSTALLATION section. - When mounting an alarm on the ceiling, locate it at a minimum of 10 cm (4") from the side wall (Figure 7-A). - When mounting the alarm on the wall, use an inside wall with the top edge of the alarm at a minimum of 10 cm (4") and a maximum of 30.5 cm (12") below the ceiling (Figure 7-A). - Put smoke alarms at both ends of a bedroom hallway or large room if the hallway or room is more than 9.1m (30 ft) long. - Install Smoke Alarms on sloped, peaked or cathedral ceilings at least 0.9m (3ft) from the highest point (measured horizontally).
+See Figure 7.C. - Industry experts recommend a CO alarm be installed on each level of the home-ideally on any level with fuel burning appliances and outside of sleeping areas.